National Park Guide

 Home to some of the most incredible hikes and magical views in Utah (maybe even in America’s southwest), Zion National Park is a popular bucket list stop.
 Whether you are on a Utah national parks road trip to check off exploring the entire “Mighty 5” or looking for an adventurous day trip from Las Vegas, Zion National Park is one of the most popular U.S. destinations for any adventurer.

-But with Zion National Park drawing record-breaking crowds, especially post COVID-19 pandemic, expect your visit to Zion to be a little less intimate and quaint than you anticipated.
-June 2021 set the new record of a whopping 676,000 visitors!
+But with Zion National Park drawing record-breaking crowds (an whopping 5 million visitors annually!), expect your visit to Zion to be a little less intimate and quaint than you anticipated.

 More visitors means more congestion and noise on those famous Zion hikes, like Angels Landing and The Narrows, as well as long wait times to ride the Zion Canyon shuttle.